DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-26-showing-degree-institution-regardless-of-nationality-or-application-status.md

 ---
 title: Showing degree institution regardless of candidate nationality or application status
-description: Showing users the institution of the candidate’s degree regardless of their nationality or status of their application
+description: Showing the institution of the candidate’s degree regardless of their nationality or status of their application
 date: 2021-07-26
 ---